Hands of a guy on laptop keyboard

 In Week 4, we centred on comprehending the key aim of Diplo’s AI Apprenticeship online course: demystifying AI.
 For this purpose, we looked under the bonnet by building our own chatbots, exploring complex concepts and the functioning of AI systems, and, very importantly, reflecting on our own experiences with AI during the course.

 We specifically took a closer look at retrieval-augmented generation (RAG) and vector databases.
-This is not my first course about AI, and usually, when it comes to explaining RAG and vector databases, it quickly becomes very technical and therefore challenging.
+This is not my first course on AI, and usually, when it comes to explaining RAG and vector databases, it quickly becomes very technical and therefore challenging.
 Not at Diplo.
 It was truly inspirational to learn these concepts through their relationship with us, the humans in the system.
 The keyword is ‘cognitive proximity’, and the key statement that goes along with it is ‘knowledge is what defines us as individuals’.

-Basically, we are looking at a very interesting combination of answering the ‘why’ and ‘how’ behind human-centric AI, or humAInism, as we call it at Diplo.
+Basically, we are looking at a very interesting combination of answering the ‘why’ and the ‘how’ behind human-centric AI, or humAInism, as we call it at Diplo.
 To prepare this blog post, I had to dive deeper into the knowledge base of Diplo and utilise our chatbot.

 Let’s take a look at the meaning of cognitive proximity for AI.